aplosdev/docs/pages/guide/index.md

 version: 2

 updates:
-  - package-ecosystem: gitsubmodule
+  - package-ecosystem: npm
     schedule:
         interval: "daily"
     directory: /
 ```

-This configuration tells Dependabot to check for updates to the git submodule (gitsubmodule) daily and apply them to the root directory (directory: /).
+This configuration tells Dependabot to check for updates to the NPM Package (npm) daily and apply them to the root directory (directory: /).

-By setting up Dependabot with this configuration, you ensure that Aplós stays up-to-date automatically, saving you the hassle of manually managing submodule updates.
+By setting up Dependabot with this configuration, you ensure that Aplós stays up-to-date automatically, saving you the hassle of manually managing NPM updates.

 ::: tip
-You can even use this on other projects that use git submodules, as it saves alot of time
+You can even use this on other projects that use NPM packages, as it saves alot of time
 :::

-## Deployment
+### Deployment

 To deploy your website, follow the deployment guide provided by Vitepress: [Deploy Your VitePress Site](https://vitepress.dev/guide/deploy)

-### Codeberg
+#### Codeberg

 In the case of you wanting to host your website on Codeberg, it's actually not that hard:

-#### **Workflow**
+##### **Workflow**

 If you have access to [Codeberg CI](https://codeberg.org/Codeberg-e.V./requests/#woodpecker-ci) take advantage of the straightforward workflow I've created.
 This workflow automates the process of building your website whenever you make a push, deploying the deployment of your changes: